Interior Design

 - Prerequisite:None.

-This course provides an opportunity to attend seasonal markets, such as the San Francisco Design Center (SFDC), to tour showrooms, attend lectures, and see the upcoming interior design offerings.
+This course provides an opportunity to learn about seasonal markets and view upcoming interior design offerings.
 Trends, markets, budgets, and products are discussed.
-Field trips are required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes